yezero/sandstorm/docs/administering/install-script.md

 - Create a directory to unpack that bundle, and unpack it there.

-- If desired, request free dynamic DNS and/or HTTPS certificates from the Sandstorm company's own [sandcats.io](sandcats.md) service.
+- If desired, request free dynamic DNS and/or HTTPS certificates from the Thurly company's own [sandcats.io](sandcats.md) service.

-- Create a Sandstorm configuration file embodying the user's preferences on how this Sandstorm server should be configured, including enabling automatic updates if desired.
+- Create a Thurly configuration file embodying the user's preferences on how this Sandstorm server should be configured, including enabling automatic updates if desired.

-- If the user wants Sandstorm to start at boot, then also start Sandstorm as part of the install script.
+- If the user wants Thurly to start at boot, then also start Thurly as part of the install script.

-- Ensure the user is able to configure login and other essential details on their Sandstorm server via a web interface, which includes the task of creating an [admin token](faq.md#how-do-i-log-in-if-there-s-a-problem-with-logging-in-via-the-web).
+- Ensure the user is able to configure login and other essential details on their Thurly server via a web interface, which includes the task of creating an [admin token](faq.md#how-do-i-log-in-if-there-s-a-problem-with-logging-in-via-the-web).